psrpsj/Titanic/README.md

-# Titanic
+# Titanic - Machine Learning from Disaster
- Titanic from Kaggle
+  * Titanic from Kaggle